marieblasi/wro2024-robotek/README.md

 ```
 ***Overview of the operation:***

-Our main goal was to use the camera to descompose the image it sees into pixels.
-It firstly detected the color in RGB format, but then was converted it into a new HSV format.
-Once the color code in HSV is obtained, we compared it with a specific range of values.
-If the desired color is within our palette, it will be highlighted with an internal frame within the camera, looking like this:
+Our main goal was to use the camera to detect obstacles based on their colors.
+To achieve this, we initially decomposed the camera’s image into pixels and set two predetermined colors in the RGB format: red and blue.
+However, to improve accuracy, we transitioned from RGB to the HSV (Hue, Saturation, Value) color format, specifically focusing on the hue component.
+This allows us to capture a broader range of colors that closely match those detected by the camera, a task that would be more challenging with RGB.
+Once the target color falls within the defined hue range, it will be highlighted with an internal frame in the camera’s view, as shown below:

 <img width="1052" alt="colorDetection" src="https://github.com/user-attachments/assets/fcd87a76-d15e-44bb-84c2-3114a56d85bc">